 So when Buddha says to reverence those who teach us the Dharma, he is saying a very serious thing.
 We should consider them living extensions of the Buddha principle, the Dharmakaya, that dwells in all things.
 Now if we should so regard the teachers of Dharma, how much, much more then should we revere the Dharma itself.
 In truth, if Buddha had not given us the Dharma, what value would he be to us?
 It is the constant failing in religion to value the messenger far above his message.
 This is a complete reversal of the right order of things.

 This is the picture of a brahmin.
-One time many years ago I visited the home of a dear friend.
+One time many years ago when I was a novice, I visited the home of a dear friend.
 Her very outspoken daughter-in-law was there and when she was introduced to me she said in all sincerity: “Wow, this is great!
 Your clothes are so crummy!”
-Apparently she had seen enough of Christian monks in costumes.
+Apparently she had seen enough of Christian monks in habits that looked like costumes.
 (At one time in the West there was the Order of Saint John the Baptist whose members wore burlap clothes, never cut their hair or shaved, wandered the countryside giving spiritual teaching to whoever would listen, and lived on alms alone, refusing money.
 The other orders were so shamed by their example that they clamored for the Pope to dissolve the order, which he did.)

 Of course it is the solitary meditation that really makes someone a brahmin.

 I do not call him a brahmin who is so by natural birth from his mother.
 He is just a supercilious person if he still has possessions of his own.
 He who owns nothing of his own, and is without attachment–that is what I call a brahmin (Dhammapada 396).

 According to Patanjali, aparigraha (non-possessiveness and non-acquisitiveness) is a requisite for spiritual life.
 Buddha agreed.

 Here are a few verses that really need little or no comment, but deserve deep pondering: